 Climate Change ( sometimes referred to as global warming ) is the process of our planet heating up.
 This is largely caused by deforestation, burning fossil fuels and farming.
-The Earth is warming up faster than at any other period we know about.
+The Earth is warming up faster now than in any other time period we know about.

 How much has the Earth’s temperature increased?

 Rising temperatures don’t just mean that we’ll get warmer weather, the increasing temperatures will make worldwide weather more extreme.
-Some areas will get wetter some drier and animals and humans could find it difficult to adapt to their changing climate.
+Some areas will get wetter and some drier.
+Animals and humans could start to find it difficult to adapt to their changing climate.
 Low lying coastal regions could flood or disappear as sea levels rise as the ice caps melt.